 Our business, property and affairs are managed by or under the direction of our board and its committees.
 Directors are kept informed about our business through discussions with our chairman, our chief executive officer and our other officers, by reviewing materials provided to them and by participating in meetings of the Board and its committees.
-During 2021, the board held five meetings, and each director attended at least 75% of the aggregate number of meetings of the board and all committees on which such director served during such periods.
-We typically schedule a board meeting in conjunction with our annual meeting of stockholders and encourage our directors to attend such meeting in person-due to the COVID-19 pandemic and the requirements for social distancing, 40% of our directors attended our 2021 annual meeting of stockholders in person.
+During 2023, the board held four meetings, and each director, other than Mr. Ginsburg who missed several meetings due to illness, attended at least 75% of the aggregate number of meetings of the board and all committees on which such director served during such year.
+We typically schedule a board meeting in conjunction with our annual meeting of stockholders and encourage our directors to attend such meeting-73% of our directors attended our 2023 annual meeting of stockholders.